Labiaplasty in Portland, OR

 Labiaplasty is a cosmetic procedure that improves the appearance of the female genitalia.
-Some women seek this opportunity to improve their appearance and ultimately feel satisfied with their body, while some seek changes for physical discomfort or medical reasons.
-Women generally ask about Labiaplasty if they have experienced changes from childbirth, friction from athletic activities, sexual discomfort or embarrassment, or hygienic problems.
+Some women seek this opportunity to improve their appearance and ultimately feel satisfied with their bodies, while some seek changes for physical discomfort or medical reasons.
+Women generally ask about labiaplasty if they have experienced changes from childbirth, friction from athletic activities, sexual discomfort or embarrassment, or hygienic problems.
 Labiaplasty can eliminate these issues for many women or simply enhance their self-confidence.

 Labiaplasty is performed while the patient is under general anesthesia with sedation.
 The procedure can usually be completed in an hour or two, depending on the patient’s needs.

 There are two basic incision techniques that may be used for your labiaplasty.
 First, the trim technique involves simply removing excess or overhanging labia minora tissue, ensuring that it appears symmetrical, and closing the incisions with dissolvable sutures.
 This is the most common and widely used technique for labiaplasties.
 The wedge technique, on the other hand, involves removing a wedge-shaped piece of tissue from the thickest portion of the labia minora.
 This preserves a more natural appearance as a result, but the technique is less commonly used.
 Again, dissolvable sutures are used to close wedge incisions.

 The healing process after labiaplasty using either technique is more or less the same, and in both cases, scarring is well concealed within the natural contours of the body.
 The correct incision pattern for your labiaplasty will depend on your particular anatomy, overall goals for the surgery, and aesthetic preferences.
 Dr. Bohley will recommend which option is best during a consultation.